mac389/gap-junctions/README.md

 gap-junctions
 =============

-Simulations on the role of gap junctions in the dynamics of neural networks
+This repository contains simulations that investigate the role of gap junctions in neural network dynamics.
+In particular, these simulations investigate how the distribution of gap junctions across excitatory and inhibitory subpopulations affects synchrony